 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 You’ll learn in well-resourced, professional design studios.
 Resources include ISKN tables, Macbook Pros, large format scanners, drawing boards, as well as the arts and design library.

-You will also be able to make full use of the traditional 3D workshop facilities (wood and metal) at Markeaton Street, as well as the latest 3D computer software.
-You’ll also have access to specialist textiles equipment and machinery such as the laser cutter and digital fabric print facilities in the textiles department.
+You will also be able to make full use of the traditional 3D workshop facilities (wood and metal) at Markeaton Street and the latest 3D computer software.
+You’ll have access to specialist textiles equipment and machinery such as the laser cutter and digital fabric print facilities in the textiles department.

 How you will be assessed

 Assessment is 100% coursework based including practical production and oral presentation work, along with written assignments.
 In your final year, you’ll have the opportunity to write a dissertation on a subject of your choice and work on self-negotiated and independent creative projects.